NTIA/ehata/README.md

 * [[TR-15-517](https://www.its.bldrdoc.gov/publications/2805.aspx)] Drocella,
 E., Richards, J., Sole, R., Najmy, F., Lundy, A., McKenna, P. "3.5 GHz Exclusion Zone Analyses and Methodology", _NTIA Report 15-517_, June 2015.

-## Configure and Build ##

-This project was developed and built using Microsoft Visual Studio 2015, using the Visual Studio 2015 (v140) C compiler.
-By default, the project file is configured to build with Runtime Library set to Multi-threaded (/MT), thus removing the requirement that the target machine have the matching version of the Microsoft C Redistributable installed.

 ## Contact ##
 For questions, contact Paul McKenna, (303) 497-3474, pmckenna@ntia.gov